For many years, banks have utilized technology for back-office activities such as regulatory compliance, record-keeping, and check-clearing.

 Sanchez revealed that HSBC has found out that the wait experience is usually more vital than the wait time.

-With Pepper, the idea is to offer additional options to allow people to pick between Pepper, working with a human or traditional automation such as ATMs.
+With Pepper, the idea is to offer additional options to allow people to pick between Pepper, working with human or traditional automation such as ATMs.